divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Locations/Shack.md

 tags:
   - Workpiece
   - Poetry
+  - Location
 ---
-Out there in the fields stands a shack
+Out there in the fields
+	stands a shack
 Or what remains of it.
 Torn by the winds and weathers,
 It barely stands.